-Annual registration/Renewal of registration if paid from 1 October to 31 December 2016 which incorporates the late processing fee pursuant to Sections 2.6.18 and 2.6.21**
+Annual registration / renewal of registration if paid from 1 October to 31 December 2019 which incorporates the late processing fee pursuant to sections 2.6.18 and 2.6.21**

-Criminal Record Check (known as the National Police History Check) pursuant to Section 2.6.22A(2)
+National criminal record check (known as the Nationally Coordinated Criminal History Check) pursuant to section 2.6.22A(2)

-* There may be an additional cost for a National Police History Check.
+* There may be an additional cost for a Nationally Coordinated Criminal History Check (NCCHC).

 ** Annual registration fee is payable where registration is not due for renewal.
 In all other cases the renewal

-- Where a fee is payable for a period less than 12 months, we will calculate it on a pro-rata basis.
+- where a fee is payable for a period less than 12 months, or between 13 and 14 months, we will calculate it on a pro-rata basis